- Food & Booze

-We understand why it’s called The Burrow.
-It’s because when delicious pizzas such as the chili con pollo made with roasted pulled chicken, maple beans, grilled onions, capsicum, coriander jalapeno mayo on a tomato base are placed in front of you, you have to suppress the urge to burrow your face into the pizza.
-We failed.
+We understand why it’s called The Burrow – it’s because when delicious pizzas such as the Big Voodoo Daddy with pulled pork, chorizo, red onion, mozzarella, bourbon BBQ glaze and fresh slaw are placed in front of you, you have to suppress the urge to burrow your face into the pizza.
+We fail.
+Every time.

 Pizzeria Violetta | Wilston & Kenmore

 We all know that when that pizza craving hits, no one is safe.
-Not your partner, not your roommate, not even your parents.
-Thank god that Pizzeria Violetta has three locations so you can get your hands on one of their sixteen different varieties quickly – before your family and friends join together to hold a pizza intervention
+Get your hands on the Rustica with mozzarella, baked potatoes, pork and fennel sausage, Taleggio and basil quickly, before your family and friends join together to hold a pizza intervention.

 Colle Rosso | Red Hill

-If that craving for perfect dough covered in just the right amount of toppings and sprinkled with plenty of cheese like you mother nagging you to bring a jacket, then we have the place for you.
-Colle Rosso has a mouth-watering selection of both red and white sauce pizzas.
-Try their ‘Alla Romana’ – a tomato base topped with mozzarella, pancetta, red onion, shaved pecorino and chili.
-You’ll need that chili to warm you up, because you’re cold and you definitely should have brought that jacket.
+If that craving for perfect dough covered in just the right amount of toppings and sprinkled with plenty of cheese is nagging you like your mother telling you to bring a jacket, then we have the place for you.
+Try Colle Rosso’s Pizza Ripiena – double pizza dough filled with mozzarella, mild salami, mushrooms and pecorino cheese.
+Tell mum the meat sweats are enough to keep you warm.

 Coppa Spuntino | CBD

-You haven’t experienced the best of Brisbane’s pizza scene until you’ve been to Coppa and had one of their pancetta, potato and rosemary pizzas – preferably after an entrée of their oozing burrata.
-Best of all, it’s smack bang in the middle of the city – so lunch time pizza is a real possibility.
+You haven’t experienced the best of Brisbane’s pizza scene until you’ve been to Coppa and had one of their Pear Bianco’s.
+We’re talking pear, gorgonzola, balsamic and rocket.
+Best of all, it’s smack bang in the middle of the city, so lunch time pizza is a real possibility (erry day).